An Introduction to String Newton-Cartan Holography and Integrability: Non-relativistic limit via coordinate rescaling

 \subsection{SNC AdS$_5\times$S$^5$}

+The second SNC landscape that has been studied is the one arising from the relativistic AdS$_5\times$S$^5$ geometry.
+This geometry is of particular interest because the AdS$_5$/CFT$_4$ correspondence is the most extensively studied example of holography.
+Accordingly, the remainder of this review is devoted to understanding holography, quantisation, and integrability in the non-relativistic setting derived from this background.

-The second SNC landscape that has been studied is the one coming from the relativistic AdS$_5\times$S$^5$ geometry.
-We shall review how to rescale the coordinates and how the final SNC geometry will look like in a number of set of coordinates: Cartesian, polar, GGK and Poincar\'e.
+Here we shall review how to rescale the coordinates and how the final SNC AdS$_5\times$S$^5$ geometry looks like in a number of set of coordinates: Cartesian, polar, GGK and Poincar\'e.
 Most of the results that will be presented are based on Appendix A of \cite{Fontanella:2021hcb}.

 We recall that AdS$_5\times$S$^5$ is described in terms of the coset,

 We denote the generators in AdS$_5$ as $\mathfrak{so}(2,4) = \{ P_{\hat{A}}, J_{\hat{A}\hat{B}} \}$, $\mathfrak{so}(1,4) = \{ J_{\hat{A}\hat{B}} \}$ and in S$^5$ as $\mathfrak{so}(6) = \{ P_{a'}, J_{a'b'} \}$, $\mathfrak{so}(5) = \{ J_{a'b'} \}$.
 The indices run as follows: $\hat{A} \in\{ 0, ..., 4\}$, $A \in\{0,1\}$, $a\in\{2,3,4\}$, $a' \in\{ 5, ..., 9\}$.
 The reader should be careful with the indices: here, $\hat{A}$ denotes indices in AdS$_5$, which split as $(A,a)$, whereas $a'$ denotes indices in S$^5$.
 The non-vanishing commutation relations are\footnote{Here we adopt the convention in which the $P$ generators have units of inverse length because this gives a physical meaning to the algebra contraction of \cite{Gomis:2005pg}.
 This convention implies that the coefficients of the algebra parameterisation have unit of length, so they can be interpreted as coordinates.
 Nevertheless, $\hat{R}$ can always be set to 1 by redefining the algebra generators and parameterisation.}